Fulke History, Family Crest & Coats of Arms

 Some of the Fulke family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Fulke family to the New World and Oceana
+Migration of the Fulke family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Fulke or a variant listed above: Frederick, George, Hannah, Henry, and John Folk, who all settled in Philadelphia, Pa,. between 1753 and 1877; Jacob and John Folke settled there in 1737 and 1753 respectively.
 John Folkes settled in America in 1770.